 I doubt we would update the changelog so often that the number of extra commits would be an issue.

-#6 Updated by Mark Abraham about 6 years ago
+#6 Updated by Mark Abraham over 6 years ago

 - Assignee changed from Justin Lemkul to Mark Abraham

 In practice, reconstructing the release notes for patch releases from the git log is tedious, but about the same work as doing it incrementally.
 So I think the need for any particular solution is low.
 I still don't like a ChangeLog in the repo, because it is one more thing to let get out of date.

-#8 Updated by Mark Abraham about 6 years ago
+#8 Updated by Mark Abraham over 6 years ago

 Sure, but relying on the accuracy of whatever ChangeLog infrastructure exists can also lead to forgetting important things.
 Already we occasionally forget to link fixes to open Redmines.